 Of course, some of the sites you'll want to target don't have anything to do with cars.
 You'll want to pay particular attention to Facebook.
 38% of millennials are consulting social media sites, not review sites.
 Forget all the doom and gloom about millennials killing entire industries while shamelessly snacking on avocado toast.
 Millennials are buying roughly 4 million cars on an annual basis, and represent the largest living population in the US.

 Keep in mind Facebook "reviews" are now Facebook "recommendations."
-This is all to the good, as someone is not likely to click on a link marked "recommend" if they don't have something nice to say.
+Someone is not likely to click on a link marked "recommend" if they don't have something nice to say.
 You can put together a strategy to get Facebook recommendations

 Finally, of course, there's Google My Business, which almost no industry can afford to neglect.
 While most customers go to car-specific sites first, it never hurts to get that review-based ranking boost in Google Maps, and plenty of customers will both write and read reviews there.